 Yogasana’s job is to push blood (primarily lymph)to those areas of the body which have remained underfed either due to due to wrong body postures (consciously or subconsciously) or due to our genetic make up or due to faulty eating habits.
 To give you an example, a person born with a relatively weaker heart (meaning less of blood and lymph reaching there vis a vis other body parts or which also means high Vata because vata reaches where blood doesn’t go), then what that person would require is Anahatasana (the Asana that pushes blood and lymph towards Anahat chakra or heart chakra) thereby providing more nutrition to it and strengthening it.
-In the same way, Shirshasana (headstand) increases blood flow towards the upper body and is very good for those suffering with vata (less blood) diseases of the upper body like headaches, loss of memory, insomnia etc. Since it reduces blood and lymph from the lower body parts, it is also good for kapha diseases (due to excess blood) of the lower body like endometrium thickness, PCOD, potbelly, water retention in the legs, knee pain due to heavy weight etc.
+In the same way, Shirshasana (headstand) increases blood flow towards the upper body and is very good for those suffering with vata (less blood) diseases of the upper body like headaches, loss of memory, insomnia etc. Since it reduces blood and lymph from the lower body parts, it is also good for kapha diseases (due to excess blood) of the lower body like endometrium thickness, PCOD, potbelly, water retention in the legs, varicose veins due to long periods of standing/sitting, knee pain due to heavy weight etc.

 On the other hand, asana like Moolbandha (bandha means Dam whose job is to literally work like a Dam and direct blood flow in the desired direction thereby directing nutrition and consciousness) not only increases upper body blood but also peripheral blood circulation.
 It helps to push blood up in a V shape thereby rushing blood towards our brain and peripherals and awakening our suppressed senses which helps us to connect to the higher world referred to as Kundalini Jagran.